Rheumatoid cachexia refers to the loss of muscle mass and strength due to rheumatoid arthritis (RA). It’s often called

 Read on to see how cachexia is identified, understand what causes it, and learn what you can do to keep yourself healthy.

-People with muscle wasting have less hand and thigh strength and may have difficulty performing simple tasks.
+People with muscle wasting have less and may have difficulty performing simple tasks.
 Even though muscle wasting means loss of tissue, people with this condition may not lose weight because cachexia means only the loss of lean tissue, not fat.

 Weight changes and muscle wasting